PDTenpas/pdtenpas.github.io/pages/bookmarks/sources.md

 [**Two Truths and a Take**](https://danco.substack.com/): A continuation of Social Capital's Snippets Newsletter following the curator's departure.

-[**No Mercy / No Malice**](https://www.profgalloway.com/): Each week, bestselling author and business professor Scott Galloway shares his take on success and relationships in a digital economy.

 [**How It Actually Works**](https://www.howitactuallyworks.com/): I read every corner of the Internet to find the best material to answer the question: how does the world actually work?

 [**Lenny's Newsletter**](https://www.lennyrachitsky.com/): A weekly advice column focusing on product, growth, leadership, and anything else that's stressing you out at the office.

-[**Ark Disrupt**](https://ark-invest.com/ark-newsletter): The ARK Newsletter series is based on ARK Brainstorming, a weekly discussion between our CIO, Director of Research, thematic analysts, ARK’s theme developers, thought leaders, and investors.
-It is designed to present you with the most recent innovation takeaways and to keep you engaged in an ongoing discussion on investing in disruptive innovation.

-[**The MIT Newsletter Suite**](https://go.technologyreview.com/newsletters): Receive the latest intelligence on emerging tech from MIT Technology Review, delivered straight to your inbox.

 [**a16z Newsletters**](https://info.a16z.com/newsletters.html): Monthly newsletters covering FinTech, Bio, and more.

 ## Podcasts

 [**a16z Podcast**](https://a16z.com/podcasts/): The a16z Podcast discusses tech and culture trends, news, and the future -- especially as ‘software eats the world’.
 It features industry experts, business leaders, and other interesting thinkers and voices from around the world.

-[**FYI**](https://ark-invest.com/research/podcast/welcome-to-fyi-the-for-your-innovation-podcast-by-ark-invest): Welcome to FYI - The For Your Innovation Podcast.
-We offer an intellectual discussion on recent developments across disruptive innovation.

-[**Firewall**](https://www.firewall.media/): Bradley Tusk, CEO of Tusk Ventures, talks tech, startups, politics, and regulation with a different guest each week.

-[**Pivot**](https://podcasts.apple.com/podcast/id1073226719): With great power comes great scrutiny.
-Every Friday, Recode’s Kara Swisher and NYU professor Scott Galloway offer sharp, unfiltered insights into the way technology is shaping business and culture across media, advertising, politics, and more.

-[**Recode Decode**](https://www.vox.com/recode-decode-podcast-kara-swisher): Recode’s Kara Swisher, Silicon Valley’s most revered journalist, hosts candid interviews with tech execs, politicians, celebrities, and more about their big ideas and how they’re changing our world.

 [**Masters of Scale**](https://mastersofscale.com/): Masters of Scale is an original podcast hosted by Reid Hoffman, Co-founder of LinkedIn and Investor at Greylock.
 In each episode, Reid shows how companies grow from zero to a gazillion, testing his theories with legendary leaders.